sanchitmonga22/qa-example-agent/docs/PRD.md

 - Accepts a POST request with the landing page URL and optional custom test steps.
 - Triggers the Playwright automation script with LLM guidance.
 - Returns a structured JSON response with:
-  - `demo_flow_found`: Boolean indicating if the "Book a Demo" element was detected.
-  - `booking_successful`: Boolean indicating if the booking flow completed.
   - `custom_steps_results`: Array of results for each custom step.
   - `llm_decisions`: Array of LLM decisions made during the test.
   - `errors`: An array of error messages, if any.